-As part of the maintenance of the National Rules, the Agency will support the Member States in the review of their National Rules against the new requirements of the TSI Package 2023.
-In 2024 the Agency will introduce a CCM process that will control the addition of new National Specific Parameters (NSPs).
-In parallel we will seek to establish the complete list of current NSPs, use best efforts to start the clean-up/Validation of current NSPs and propose a timeline for cleaning the list that matches the resourcing and priorities of the Agency work progamme.
+In 2025 the Agency will continue its work on a CCM process that will control the addition of new National Specific Parameters (NSPs).
+In parallel we will seek to establish the complete list of current NSPs, use best efforts to start the clean-up/Validation of current NSPs and propose a timeline for cleaning the list that matches the resourcing and priorities of the Agency work programme.

 Of course, seamless operations also mean exchanging data, a process on which the Agency will continue to contribute by facilitating the data exchange for, among various purposes, authorization, registration, and route compatibility checks, based on the linked data approach.
-The Agency acknowledges the clear, shared ambition to drive the development of the digital agenda and in 2024 will implement in full the requirements set out in the recent RINF regulation amendments, including the application guide that will support the implementation on the ground.
-In parallel the Agency is working on the proof of concept for a digital route book and in particular identifying the supporting infrastructure data needed for route books.
-The ISS tool to support the implementation of the CSM ASLP regulation will be built on the extension of the ERA Ontology.
-Whilst the funding to develop the application layer has not yet been secured the Agency is preparing the development of the Ontology for agreement in early 2024.
+The Agency acknowledges the clear, shared ambition to drive the development of the digital agenda and in 2025 will implement in full the requirements.
+The ISS tool to support the implementation of the CSM ASLP regulation will be built on the extension of the ERA Ontology, with SAI, SIS and ERAIL workflows integrated.
+Whilst the funding to develop the application layer has not yet been secured the Agency is preparing the development of this workstream to the best extent possible.
 The announced evolution of the Telematics TSIs is recognised as is the financial support of the Commission for this work.
-The work however is contingent on successful procurement in 2024 and in the absence of the required internal resources must be considered at risk, at least until the successful outcome of the procurement has been secured.

 The Agency will also assess mature innovation products, with a clear potential for market uptake.

 In this context, the Agency will focus on exploring emerging needs such as: